kevinpanxc/sprint.js/README.md

 # SprintJS

 Sprint is a simple JavaScript module that assists in developing websites for Ajax navigation.
-Sprint manipulates the browser history stack and keeps track of url parameters to keep the back and forward buttons functional.
+Sprint manipulates the browser history stack and keeps track of URL parameters to keep the back and forward buttons functional.
 A demo of a website built using Sprint can be found [here](https://github.com/kevinpanxc/sprintjs-rails-demo).

 ## Getting Started